Lithium-ion batteries power most of the devices we use every day, and their reach is only expanding.

 Panasonic (TYO: 6752) (OTC: PCRFY)

-Clearly, Panasonic is not a pure-play battery company.
+Clearly, Panasonic is also not a pure-play battery company.
 Though it does work to produce lithium-ion batteries, it is also heavily involved in the tech sector.
-But this can be beneficial, since the company’s numerous innovations in just the start of 2013 alone have provided it with a profitable boost.
+But this can be beneficial, since the company’s numerous technological innovations have provided it with a profitable boost.

 Johnson Controls (NYSE: JCI)

 Johnson Controls is another multi-industry company that focuses on both lithium battery production and vehicle accessory manufacturing.
 This company's stock has risen 47.65% in the past five years, driven by both sides of the company.

 However, in June 2015 the company announced that it was spinning off its automotive business.
 There were originally talks of selling off that part of the company in order to focus on the more lucrative lithium battery market.